 A new set may feel tight at first, but your mouth will soon adjust to the feeling.
 The aligners work by putting pressure on your teeth to move them into their correct alignment, so you may feel tension or discomfort, especially in the beginning.
 In fact, mild discomfort or tightness is a good sign that the treatment is working, since it means your teeth are being guided to their correct positions!

 There are other minor issues that may crop up, which can cause discomfort or mild pain in the teeth, gums, or cheeks.
 These are usually simple to treat at home, and we discuss in the guide below what to do if you’re experiencing any of these issues.

-By following these guidelines, you'll reduce the likelihood for pain or discomfort while wearing your clear aligners.
+By following these guidelines, you’ll reduce the likelihood of pain or discomfort while wearing your clear aligners.

-These simple tips can help with common Invisalign discomfort.
+These simple tips can help with common Invisalign aligner discomfort.

 An ice pack or a cold towel can help soothe soreness or discomfort.
 Ice for only 20 minutes at a time to protect your skin, and wrap ice cubes in a cloth towel.

 The cold can be very soothing for soreness or tension from the aligners, or after flossing.

 Invisalign Chewies and Movemints are designed to improve the fit of the clear aligners, but they double as a great way to relieve tension from the aligners by putting pressure on the teeth.

 The scalloped edge of the Invisalign aligner is designed for comfort, but sometimes an edge will feel rough or push against your gum uncomfortably, causing swelling, redness, and/or discomfort.
 You can trim the edge at home using a nail clipper or cuticle scissors; trim a small piece to start, and continue incrementally to the length where the edge is no longer irritating your gum.